dendriel/rozsa-template-processor/README.md

 ### Inner Expressions

-Inner Expressions empowers the language by allowing nesting expressions.
+Inner Expressions empowers the language by allowing nested expressions.

 You can use it to carry more complex transformations to provide a value to an outer expression.
 For instance: